-Pests and diseases can be a problem in any environment.
-Please see the downloadable leaflet for an in depth look at most common species found in Guernsey and the control methods.
-The documents also includes which pesticides are available for garden use and how to use them effectively.
+Pests and diseases can often be a problem in the garden.
+Please see the downloadable leaflet for an in depth look at most common types found in Guernsey and how best to control them.
+The documents also cover which pesticides are available for garden use as well as ideas on alternative options.

 Please remember, if using pesticides ALWAYS READ THE LABEL: USE PESTICIDES SAFELY.

-- Honey Fungus or Armillaria is probably the largest killer of woody plants on the island and is difficult to control.
+- Honey Fungus or Armillaria is a common killer of woody plants on the island and is difficult to control.

-- For more information download the Honey Fungus Leaflet [672kb], which is a guide to the identification and control methods.
+- For more information download the Honey Fungus Leaflet 2023 [444kb], which is a guide to the identification and control methods.
 You will also find information on the plant species that are most tolerant of the fungus.

-- Japanese Knotweed is the most invasive plant in Guernsey.
+- Japanese Knotweed is one of the most invasive plant in Guernsey.
 It spreads rapidly, especially next to streams.
 It can out-compete and destroy native plants, flowers and habitats and is difficult to control.

-- It can re-grow from tiny cut fragments of the plant; maintenance by mowing, strimming or flailing the plant may help, not hinder, its spread
+- It can re-grow from tiny cut fragments of the plant and mowing, strimming or flailing often cause it to spread further.

-- Advice on how to control Japanese Knotweed in the garden or using professional herbicides is available in the Chemical Control of Japanese Knotweed 2020 [477kb] Control of Japanese Knotweed [354kb] leaflets.
+- Advice on how to control Japanese Knotweed in the garden or using professional herbicides is available in the Chemical Control of Japanese Knotweed 2023 [239kb] Control of Japanese Knotweed in the Garden 2023 [163kb] leaflets.
 Further information is available under the downloads section.

-The States Analytical Laboratory provides a range of services to accurately identify pests, diseases and disorders of horticultural and agricultural crops, as well as garden and native plants.
+The States Analytical Laboratory provides a range of services to accurately identify and advise on pests, diseases and disorders of horticultural and agricultural crops, as well as garden and native plants.